 Teachers are the first direct models of leadership for students, and we seek to provide its students with the best.
-Morris Catholic employs a well-qualified team of nearly 50 devoted teachers and administrators, 70% of whom possess advanced degrees, staffs Morris Catholic.
+Morris Catholic employs a well-qualified team of devoted teachers and administrators, 49% of whom possess advanced degrees, staff Morris Catholic.
 Visit the Faculty and Staff section of our website to get to know our teachers better.

 The school’s environment is rich with tradition, spirituality, respect, and warmth.
 Visitors often comment on their feeling welcomed and comfortable in our school.
 This sense of welcome and acceptance, coupled with a healthy awareness of order, make MCHS an ideal placement for the college-prep high school student.